 Any injury that prevents a victim from returning to his or her former job or finding employment in the future falls under the umbrella of a catastrophic injury.
 Some of the most common types of catastrophic injuries that victims experience in auto accidents include:

 Traumatic Brain Injury (TBI)

 The impact of a traffic collision can lead to a traumatic brain injury when it jars the head or if an object strikes a person’s head during impact.
 Not all TBIs, however, are catastrophic injuries.
-Even mild TBIs, more commonly called concussions, can cause lifelong damage and force victims to cope with many different challenges.
+Even mild TBIs, commonly called concussions, can cause lifelong damage and force victims to cope with many challenges.
 However, many TBI victims find ways to cope with their challenges and remain capable of working.
 In the event of a severe auto accident, a TBI can be catastrophic.

 The Centers for Disease Control and Prevention (CDC) reports that severe TBIs cause long-term difficulties in four areas of function: